Where passion meets precision

 Joining VCU from another institution can be a big life transition.
 Fortunately, the School of Social Work’s Office of Student Success works in tandem with the VCU Transfer Center to make sure students feel connected as soon as they step on campus.

-The VCU School of Social Work’s transfer agreement allows eligible John Tyler Community College students to earn their Bachelor of Social Work at VCU in as little as two years.
-Complete your associate’s degree in human services with a pre-social work specialization at JTCC, and you can seamlessly transfer to VCU’s nationally ranked School of Social Work.
+The VCU School of Social Work’s transfer agreement allows eligible John Tyler Community College and Reynolds Community College students to earn their Bachelor of Social Work at VCU in as little as two years.
+Complete your associate’s degree in human services with a pre-social work specialization at JTCC or Reynolds, and you can seamlessly transfer to VCU’s nationally ranked School of Social Work.

 All programs accredited by the Council on Social Work Education measure and report student learning outcomes.
 Students are assessed for mastery of the competencies that comprise the accreditation standards.
 These competencies are dimensions of social work practice which all social workers are expected to master during their professional training.